-Solid surfaces have been popular in the kitchen in recent years, offering a seamless worktop solution, often with integral sink.
-As with many trends which begin in the kitchen, this one is making its way into the bathroom, providing a hygienic, waterproof surface in this room too.
+Solid surfaces have been popular in the kitchen for some and as with many trends which begin in the kitchen, this one is making its way into the bathroom, providing a hygienic, waterproof surface in this room too.

-A bold tile choice or colour scheme can lift a bathroom from ordinary to extraordinary, injecting flair and personality — as this bathroom goes to show.
-Pairing encaustic-style cement tiles (from American-based Rustico Tile & Stone) with white metro wall tiles, mirrored antiqued mirror wall panels (from Rupert Bevan) and a mirrored bath (the Tay bath from Drummonds) ensures the room does not feel claustrophobic.
+Here, encaustic-style cement tiles (from American-based Rustico Tile & Stone) have been paired with mirrored antiqued mirror wall panels (from Rupert Bevan) and a mirrored bath (the Tay bath from Drummonds) to create a stunning bathroom.

-Laundry baskets can be an untidy addition to a bathroom scheme.
-Step in this neat solution from Hammonds Furniture which puts the space beneath the basin to good use.
+Laundry baskets can be an untidy addition, but this neat solution from Hammonds Furniture puts the space beneath the bathroom basin to good use.

 8. A Stylish Steam Room

-When it comes to designing a new bathroom, bear in mind that the sanitaryware does not always need to be placed against walls.
-Partial room divides can be a good means of breaking up a large bathroom and hiding plumbing.
+When it comes to designing a new bathroom, sanitaryware does not always need to be placed against walls.
+Partial room divides can be used to zone large bathroom and conceal plumbing.

-That said, this is a look which requires planning from the outset to ensure the hot and cold feeds, and waste, are in the right place prior to boarding and tiling.
-It can also be an inexpensive way of creating a feature: often stud walling can be utilised.
+This is a look which requires planning from the outset to ensure the hot and cold feeds, and waste, are in the right place.

 11. Decorative Screens